MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/dashboard-2.md

 Thank you for trying the new MyAnalytics experience.
 Your new personal, goal-oriented dashboard aims to help you understand how you spend your time and collaborate with colleagues.

-MyAnalytics gives you valuable new insights on how to increase focus, achieve work life balance, and improve your work relationships and team collaboration.
+MyAnalytics gives you valuable new insights about how to increase focus, achieve work life balance, and improve your work relationships and team collaboration.

-**To open your MyAnalytics dashboard**: Open [myanalytics.microsoft.com](https://myanalytics.microsoft.com)
+**To open your personal MyAnalytics dashboard**: Go to [myanalytics.microsoft.com](https://myanalytics.microsoft.com)

 ## Your work habits